 Hard Costs in Construction

 Hard costs, also called "core" or "tangible" expenses, refer to the costs directly associated with the construction of a building or structure, such as materials, labor, and equipment.
-These costs make up the majority of a construction project’s budget (typically around 70%) and are calculated from the start of the project’s construction phase until the construction activities are completed.
+These costs make up the majority of a construction project’s budget (typically around 70%) and are calculated from the start of the project’s preconstruction phase until the construction activities are completed.
 They are typically fixed and only change significantly if the scope of the project changes.

 The following can all be considered hard costs in construction:

-• Construction labor and material costs — Salaries for construction employees and material purchases, such as steel, wood, concrete, insulation, glass, and other related building materials.
+- Construction labor and material costs — Salaries for construction employees and material purchases, such as steel, wood, concrete, insulation, glass, and other related building materials.

-• HVAC systems and utility installation — System and installation costs of heating, ventilation and air condition systems, as well as electrical installation, plumbing, etc.
+- HVAC systems and utility installation — System and installation costs of heating, ventilation and air condition systems, as well as electrical installation, plumbing, etc.

-• Safety systems and structures — Automatic fire sprinkler systems, fire alarm systems, fire escapes, building security systems, etc.
+- Safety systems and structures — Automatic fire sprinkler systems, fire alarm systems, fire escapes, building security systems, etc.

-• Interior and exterior finishes — Finishing touches like wallpaper, countertops, flooring, paving of parking lots and other exterior sitework.
+- Interior and exterior finishes — Finishing touches like wallpaper, countertops, flooring, paving of parking lots and other exterior sitework.

-• Landscaping — Trees, grass, mulch, fertilizer, flowers, bushes, retaining walls, and any other landscaping elements that make the exterior of your building visually appealing and welcoming.
+- Landscaping — Trees, grass, mulch, fertilizer, flowers, bushes, retaining walls, and any other landscaping elements that make the exterior of your building visually appealing and welcoming.

+- Supply Chain and Market Conditions — Fluctuations in the supply chain due to factors such as inflation and global events can affect the cost of materials, labor, and project scheduling.
 Keeping in mind that hard cost estimation is dependent on market conditions can give you better insight into what your overall construction project will cost and help you prepare a flexible timeline that works around material shipping delays.

-• Geographical Location — Hard costs can vary depending on the geographic location of your building and are often more expensive in areas with colder climates.
+- Geographical Location — Hard costs can vary depending on the geographic location of your building and are often more expensive in areas with colder climates.
 For example, a building in northeast Wisconsin may require more insulation or a dependable roofing system that can withstand heavy snow and ice when compared to a building in Florida.

 Other geographical factors that can influence hard costs are urban density, proximity to raw materials or distribution hubs, proximity to bodies of water, and site conditions.
 A preliminary conversation with your design/build contractor or design professional can help expose potential areas of concern before you get too far down the road.
 You may have options to construct in a different location or weigh potential design considerations to mitigate costs.